-She journeyed to Emmitsburg with four companions in 1809 to develop a women's religious community modeled on the Paris' Daughters of Charity.
-The future saint established St. Joseph's Free School in 1810, an all-girls institution that came without tuition.
+She journeyed to Emmitsburg with four companions in 1809 to develop the Sisters of Charity of St. Joseph, a women's religious community modeled on Paris' Daughters of Charity.
+Samuel Sutherland Cooper, a wealthy seminarian at St. Mary's Seminary in Baltimore, purchased 269 acres of land in Frederick County for the future saint to found a school.

+St. Elizabeth Ann established St. Joseph's Free School in 1810, an all-girls institution that came without tuition.
 Its foundation is regarded as the start of the Catholic parochial school system in the United States.